Savage attack on oasis of calm in Dhaka shakes expat community

 In Bangladesh, where the news has recently been of competing jihadi groups hacking liberals, religious minorities and others to death, it was, she said, a special spot.

-Most of the 20 people killed by the militants at the restaurant were foreign nationals, according to an army spokesman.
+All 20 of those who were killed by the militants at the restaurant were foreign nationals, according to an army spokesman.
 An interior ministry official quoted survivors as saying the militants told locals to stay out of the way.

 One of the attackers cursed a diner for sitting with non-Muslims during Ramadan and proclaimed that the nation would now be seen as an Islamic state, according to another Bangladeshi official briefed on the police investigation.